 It's complicated.
 The reason for the attack on one of the buses is due to a "situation" that has been brewing for a few weeks now.
 In case you haven't been following, (and why would you!), Consettur bus company has been caught up in a messy dispute about the process to select a shuttle bus provider when their contract ended on September 5.
 Right up to the last day of the contract it was not determined who would be responsible to provide the lucrative multi-million dollar bus service from the village of Aguas Calientes to the doorstep of Machu Picchu National Park.
 "Gentlemen!
 Start your engines!"

 Everyone, including little ole me, knew the contract for the bus concession at Machu Picchu was expiring on September 5.
 It was widely known that Consettur was reluctant to end their comfy monopoly, The company claims that for the last 4 years, they've been preparing to continue offering service after September 5 by investing in charging stations, electric buses, (which is another dicey issue!) and rest stops.
-I've seen stories for the last several weeks mentioning how citizens and local authorities have been calling for the bidding process to get going so the bus concession service could continue without interruption, regardless of which company would be awarded the concession.
+I've seen stories for the last several weeks mentioning how citizens and local authorities have been calling for the bidding process to get going so the bus concession service could continue without interruption regardless of which company would be awarded the concession.
 But you know how politics and money are.
 For some reason, the municipality in charge of accepting proposals for service opened the bidding, then cancelled it right before midnight on Sept 4 when the Consettur contract officially expired.
 Meanwhile Consettur made it clear they wanted to be included in the contingency plans while the bidding process was conducted.
 On September 7, you could say that broken promises and hurtful accusations collided and broke the llama's back.
-And a flood of recriminations begun!
+And a flood of recriminations began!

 Is it Safe to Travel to Machu Picchu During "Shuttle Bus-Gate" of 2025?